You have an app idea that will not leave you alone. You can see the problem, picture the fix, and explain the screens in your head.

 Before a big announcement, do a soft launch to 20 to 50 early users.
 Let them use it in real life for a week or two.

 This is where you find bugs, confusing flows, and missing steps.
-Fix those first, then go public with confidence.
+Fix those first, then go public with more confidence.

 Planning for Success Beyond Your No-Code MVP